 Operation Recognition is a program of the Riverside County Office of Education, with assistance from the Riverside County Department of Veteran’s Services, that presents diplomas to residents of Riverside County who missed completing high school due to military service in World War II, the Korean War, or the Vietnam War, or due to internment in WWII Japanese-American relocation camps.

-Individuals interested in applying for a diploma through Operation Recognition may download the application from this site when they become available, or contact the Riverside County Office of Education at (951) 826-6570 to request an application.
+Individuals interested in applying for a diploma through Operation Recognition may download the application from this site (below), or contact the Riverside County Office of Education at (951) 826-6570 to request an application.
+The 2018 recognition ceremony will be held Tuesday, November 13, 2018 at 2:00 p.m.

 Riverside County’s Operation Recognition is modeled after programs implemented in other states.
 Numerous county offices of education and school districts throughout California operate similar programs.
 Operation Recognition high school diplomas are authorized by the California Education Code.
 Education Code section 51440 authorizes the granting of retroactive high school diplomas to eligible veterans.
 Education Code section 51430 authorizes the retroactive granting of diplomas to Japanese-American citizens whose internment by federal order in World War II prevented them from graduating from their home town high school.